 Tax insurance enables a taxpayer to either reduce or eliminate a potential financial loss relating to the tax treatment of a transaction, investment, or other activity where the legal accounting conclusions that supported such a tax treatment could be challenged by the relevant tax authority.

 The policy is tailored to address the specific financial exposure of the insured should there be an unfavorable ruling: the primary amount of tax payable, any interest and insurable fines and penalties due, defense costs including the expenses involved in engaging legal or tax specialists, and gross-up amounts for taxes due on receipt of insurance proceeds.

-Coverage is available for a wide range of tax risks and can be used for M&A activities or in other contexts, which we explore below.
+Coverage is available for a wide range of tax risks and can be used for M&A activities or in other contexts:

 - In preparation for a sale, a seller can address a known tax issue to ensure a smoother and more expeditious sale process